What Is Concerta?

 - Dilated pupils

-In order to help those people who have experienced overdose with this drug, the following treatments or procedures are recommended:
+In order to help those people who have experienced a Concerta overdose, the following treatments or procedures are recommended:

 - The patient can also undergo peritoneal dialysis or the removal of waste from the blood.